-The Richland Innovation Center is a former federal property surrounded by the Port's Technology and Business Campus.
+The Richland Innovation Center is a former federal property surrounded by the Tri-Cities Research District.
 The Innovation Center offers medium-industrial zoning that allows higher-intensity uses such as light manufacturing, wholesaling, and warehousing to support operations that are located in nearby office parks.
-This highdemand location is already occupied by several government-related businesses.
+This high-demand location is already occupied by several government-related businesses.
 Tenants boast the convenience of collaboration with, and service to, nearby prime contractors at the U.S. Department of Energy.